buildpacks/rfcs/text/0005-contractual-build-plan.md

 - `/bin/detect` no longer receives a build plan on stdin.
 - In `/bin/detect`, buildpacks contribute two sections to the build plan: `requires` and `provides`
-- Every required dependency must be provided for detection to pass.
+- Every required dependency must be provided by the current buildpack or a previous buildpack one or more times for detection to pass.
-- Every provided dependency must be required for detection to pass.
+- Every provided dependency must be required one or more times for detection to pass.
 - If an optional buildpack provides a dependency that is not required, it is excluded from consideration.
 - If an optional buildpack requires a dependency that is not provided, it is excluded from consideration.
 - Multiple buildpacks may require or provide the same dependency.